Remi Adefarasin

+Remi Adefarasin (born 2 February 1948) is an English cinematographer.

+For his work on Elizabeth (1998), he became the first black person to be nominated for the Academy Award for Best Cinematography.

+Education and career

+He studied photography and filmmaking at the Harrow College, and then started his career as a camera trainee at BBC-TV's Ealing Studios.

 Adefarasin was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to television and film.

 Personal life

 Adefarasin is married and has three sons.